(or, Oops, I’m Flying)

 A character’s chance of falling while riding an airborne mount is checked at least once every three turns while airborne, beginning the count anew each time the mount lands and takes off.
-Again, this assumes that the flight is smooth and normal in all respects.
+This assumes that the flight is smooth and normal in all respects.
 If the weather is bad, or the mount is very uncooperative, or if it is abruptly changing direction and speed (such as in a combat or evasion situation), a check may be called for much more frequently—perhaps as often as once per round while the unusual conditions persist.

 The base chance of a character falling from his mount is 0%.
 This assumes that the mount is giving its rider(s) a smooth and level flight at its full normal movement rate.
 The base chance is modified by any of the following factors:

 - -200% Rider’s entire body (upper and lower) securely strapped (1 turn/5 rounds)

 - -150% Rider’s lower body only securely strapped onto mount (5 rounds/2 rounds)

 - -50% Rider has proficiency in Airborne Riding (on the appropriate creature)

 - +50% Rider not strapped onto mount and not holding on with both hands (hands are free or carrying something)

 - -10% Rider using saddle